 This report describes the local and visiting marine mammals that utilise and / or are influenced by Mangawhai / Bream Bay coastal waters and the nearby Hauraki Gulf ecosystem.
-Information on the various species was reviewed for any life-history dynamics that could make them more vulnerable to dredging activities or where the proposed sand extraction sites may overlap with any ecologically significant feeding, resting or breeding habitats.
-This, in turn, enabled the potential effects associated with the dredging components on marine mammals to be assessed in the context of the proposal.
+Information on the various species was reviewed for any life history dynamics that could make them more vulnerable to dredging activities, or where the proposed sand extraction sites may overlap with any ecologically significant feeding, resting or breeding habitats.
+This enabled the potential effects associated with the dredging components on marine mammals to be assessed.